Turns out, a hell of a lot can happen over the course of 24 hours.

-Although it's to be expected that an incoming administration will seek to minimize or eliminate the amount of public information executive departments release that pertains to politically charged policies—especially those enacted by the outgoing administration—raw scientific data and verifiable fact have never been barred from being disseminated to the public.
+Although it's to be expected that an incoming administration will seek to minimise or eliminate the amount of public information executive departments release that pertains to politically charged policies—especially those enacted by the outgoing administration—raw scientific data and verifiable fact have never been barred from being disseminated to the public.
 In fact, Michael Halpern, deputy director of the Center for Science and Democracy at the Union of Concerned Scientists, told Scientific American, "The USDA scientific integrity policy states that political appointees or any other employees cannot interfere with dissemination of scientific research results.
 This includes not just scientific publications, but also other ways of communicating with the public that are more accessible and have a broader reach."

 What's going on here?
 Is a hold on information coming out of an executive agency standard operating procedure during a presidential transition period—or is this a gag on scientific discourse?

 The USDA most certainly isn't the only agency to face newfound and wholly startling scrutiny and censorship.
 The Environmental Protection Agency, Department of Transportation, Bureau of Land Management, US Fish and Wildlife Service, National Park Service, Bureau of Ocean Energy Management (BOEM), Bureau of Indian Affairs, and others have all been given a mandate of silence, censorship, and political oversight to varying degrees.